 This is a field course designed to provide information about wildlife and environmental topics to be included in a school curriculum.
 Curriculum supplements include Project WILD and Aquatic WILD.

 Prerequisite(s): One semester of college biology with laboratory.
 This course addresses concerns about the loss of biological diversity and genetic resources through species extinctions.
 Students will learn about the importance of maintaining biological diversity, the problems involved in monitoring and protecting sensitive and crucial habitat, the impact of human societies on biodiversity, the alternatives to the destruction of habitat/species, the prospects of restoration, and the policies needed to prevent the loss of biological diversity.
 Students will also learn about population processes that are directly related to species survival.
-This course is cross listed with BIOL 595.
-3 hours lecture.
+Mutually Exclusive with BIOL 595.

+Corequisite(s): CNFS 621.
 Prerequisite(s): CNFS 500.
-Corequisite(s): CNFS 621.
 The seminar for advanced students who want to examine, in depth, a selected topic related to current developments in environmental education.
 The seminar will choose a particular issue facing environmental education, develop a method for studying that issue, and produce a publishable work (e.g., curriculum materials or academic paper) related to the topic.
-2 hours seminar.

 Corequisite(s): CNFS 610.
 The field experiences in this one-credit graduate course are designed to support and supplement the theoretical foundations communicated in the course, "Administration and Supervision of Environmental Field Study" (CNFS 610) and to provide opportunities to conduct on-site facility evaluation, test teaching equipment, discuss training programs with faculty at other facilities, and review financial management and business procedures used in the variety of centers.